The National Symphony Orchestra

 - Participation in the NSO Summer Music Institute Orchestra conducted by Abel Pereira

-- Performance opportunities in DC metropolitan area, including on the Kennedy Center's Millennium Stage
+- Performance opportunities in DC metropolitan area, including on the Kennedy Center's Concert Hall stage

 - Exposure to internationally-renowned conductors, soloists, and musicians

-Each student accepted into the program attends on scholarship, which includes housing, lessons, and local transportation; sometimes provided by WC/NSO, during their stay.
+Each student accepted into the program attends tuition-free, which includes housing, lessons, and local transportation; sometimes provided by the Volunteer Council for the NSO, during their stay.
 Round-trip transportation to and from Washington, DC is not included.
 Additionally, a stipend for cost of food during the institute is not provided.
+If you need assistance for travel costs and/or food costs during the 4 weeks, you are encouraged to apply for financial aid by the application deadline.

-The deadline for next summer's program is Tuesday, January 22, 2019.
-Online Application will be available September 2018.
+The deadline for next summer's program is in 2020.

 The following materials are required for the SMI application: